bellingcat/cisticola/docs/source/developer_guide.rst

 Installation
 ------------

-To install the necessary dependencies for building the documentation and running unit tests, run the following command from the package root directory:
+To install the necessary dependencies for building the documentation, running unit tests, and performing pre-commit linting, run the following command from the package root directory:

 .. code-block::